CjanH/Bioinformatics-project/README.md

 The Variant Effect Predictor (VEP) program uses the filtered vcf file to predict the effect of each gene and outputs a tab-delimited text file containing information of every detected SNP by Freebayes.

 Rstudio runs the VEP output through an R-script, filtering any unwanted information.
-The filtering is based on the PolyPhen and Sift scores and the missense mutation.
-The script runs 3 filters on the text file, The first filter filters everything that doesn’t contain a missense mutation, a high PolyPhen score and a low Sift score.
-The second filter filters everything that doesn’t contain a missense mutation and a high PolyPhen score.
-And the last filter filters everything that doesn’t contain a missense mutation and a low Sift score.
+The filtering is based on the PolyPhen and Sift scores, the missense mutation and known heart disease-causing genes provided in the gene_list.csv file.
+The script runs 3 filters on the text file, The first filter filters everything that doesn’t contain a missense mutation, a high PolyPhen score and a low Sift score and the provided heart disease-causing genes.
+The second filter filters everything that doesn’t contain a missense mutation, a high PolyPhen score and the provided heart disease-causing genes.
+And the last filter filters everything that doesn’t contain a missense mutation, a low Sift score and the provided heart disease-causing genes.
 All 3 filters also output an extra file, a list of all possibly disease-causing SNPs.

 # Manual